Dutch hospitals adopt Pacmed’s AI software to improve patient care

 The collaboration marks a big step for AI adoption in healthcare systems.
 As one of the most AI-ready cities in the world, and with a rich life sciences and health sector, Amsterdam is a hotbed of collaborations between academia, hospitals, startups and larger companies to bring innovations into practice.

 The AI sector in Amsterdam is largely committed to truly improving citizens' lives.
-Through the AI Technology for People programme, the potential of AI technologies is being focused on areas where responsible AI can add social value.
+Through the Amsterdam AI programme, the potential of AI technologies is being focused on areas where responsible AI can add social value.
 For example the AI for Oncology lab run by the University of Amsterdam and Netherlands Cancer Institute is developing algorithms to treat cancer more effectively.
 Last year, Amsterdam UMC researchers developed a world-first AI algorithm that detects kidney donor rejection.